GarrettHaley/CS-373-DADA/index.md

 ## Week 9-10 Write Up

 This week's write up will focus on the lecture content regarding mobile security created by Fernando Ruiz, a researcher from McAfee.
 The topics he covered include mobile networks evolution, mobile OS review, android malware revolution, android fundamentals, android malware, native payload analysis, android trojans, android malware heuristics, dynamic/remote code execution, android obfuscation, polymorphic malware, android bootkits, various vulnerabilities, and android ransomeware (a lot of material!).
-I thought the lecturer was pretty good, and I found this week much more interesting than the previous two weeks.
-The material also did not repeat itself as much as in previous weeks.
+I thought the lecturer was difficult to follow, but much more interesting than the previous two weeks.
+The material also was almost all new (some of the previous weeks repeated subjects we had learned from other lecturers).

 #### Mobile Device History